thomas-morrisey/webcrawl/README.md

   4. For each entity, parse through the mutually exlusive screen shots retrieving n-grams, pytesseract.
 1-grams are characterized, nltk.word_tokenize.

+Notes:

+This was built on a mac.
+For seamless operation create a default user on Firefox.
+For macOS to create the default profile use the command

+/Applications/Firefox.app/Contents/MacOS/firefox-bin -P

-This code can be extended.
+This code can be extended to other websites.